 Where does the gross margin commission structure work?

-In industries where products don’t have a stable or fixed cost, the gross margin commission model is ideal.
+In industries where product costs vary depending on various factors, the gross margin commission model is ideal.
 When negotiating with potential customers, sales agents will work harder to raise the price of the product.
 After all, it is the only way they can get a bigger commission from the deal.

 When an agent feels they’re adequately compensated, they’re likely to work harder and stay with the company.
 So, you need to take the time to choose a commission structure that aligns with the expectations of your employees.